Mundubbera: History

 Gureng Gureng (also known as Gooreng Gooreng, Goreng Goreng, Goeng, Gurang, Goorang Goorang, Korenggoreng) is an Australian Aboriginal language spoken by the Gureng Gureng people.
 The Gooreng Gooreng language region includes the towns of Bundaberg, Gin Gin and Miriam Vale extending south towards Childers, inland to Monto and Mt Perry.
 Wakka Wakka (Waka Waka, Wocca Wocca, Wakawaka) is an Australian Aboriginal language spoken in the Burnett River catchment.
 The Wakka Wakka language region includes the landscape within the local government boundaries of the North and South Burnett Regional Council, particularly the towns of Mundubbera, Cherbourg, Murgon, Kingaroy, Gayndah, and Eidsvold.

 The name of the town comes from the name of a pastoral property established in 1848 by H.P.
 Bouverie.
 It is believed to be an Aboriginal word, possibly from the Kabi language, meaning sharp ridges or climbing steps cut in a tree.
 It has also been suggested it may mean meeting place of the waters referring to the confluence of the Burnett, Auburn and Boyne rivers just upstream from Mundubbera.

 European settlement took place in the late 1840s.
 A town reserve was established on 26 November 1861.
 Closer settlement, involving migrants from Germany, Britain and the Netherlands, did not take place until the early 1900s and the town was established in its existing site prior to World War I.

 Mundubbera Post Office opened by 1 July 1912 (a receiving office had been open from 1911).

 Mundubbera State School opened on 7 November 1913.
+The school was originally on land bordered by Stuart-Russell, Mahoney and Leichhardt Streets.
+In 1963, a new site in Bunce Street was developed to offer secondary schooling to Year 10.
+New classrooms for primary schooling were added in Bunce Street in 1980.
+In 2022, it was renamed Mundubbera State College.

 The Mungar Junction to Monto railway line serviced the town from 1914.

 A library was established in Mundubbera in December 1933 in the School of Arts.

 The Mundubbera War Memorial commemorating those from the district who served in World War I was unveiled by the Member of the Queensland Legislative Assembly for Brisbane and Minister for Works, Mick Kirwan, on 27 May 1928.

 Henry Zipf planted the first citrus orchards in 1933 and established Mundubbera as a major producer of export citrus.
-The recent (2006) drought and the after effects of the 2004 Citrus canker outbreak in Emerald has had a dampening effect of the citrus industry in the area.
+The recent (2006) drought and the aftereffects of the 2004 Citrus canker outbreak in Emerald has had a dampening effect of the citrus industry in the area.

 The Mundubbera Vietnam Veterans Memorial commemorates those who served in the Vietnam War.
 It is located beside the RSL Memorial Hall.

 On 11 November 1995, members of the RSL planted a Lone Pine war memorial tree from a seedling whose lineage links back to Gallipoli.